etsangsplk/go-sensor/alerts/README.md

 - `kind` This is a `PrometheusRule` [crd] object
 - `name` This is the name of your service.
 This ultimately gets suffixed with `.rules` and written to disk.
 - `labels`: Required for registration.
-In time we will likely have more than one prometheus shard running, and you'll specify which one to use via the `metadata.prometheus` label.

 ### Example: kubectl